gbif/hp-gb32/programme.md

 Time: TBC
 Venue: TBC

-*All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner*
+*Note that the date for the dinner has not been fully confirmed so the date may change.
+All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner*

 ### Wednesday, 2 October 2024
 **Symposium**
 Time: TBC
-Venue: TBC
+Venue: Campus de Vairão

-*The symposium is open to Governing Board delegates, GBIF committee members and and invited observers*
+*The symposium is open to Governing Board delegates, GBIF committee members and and invited observers as well as the public*

 ### Thursday, 3 October 2024
 **Governing Board meeting Day 2**
 Time: 09:00-17:00
-Venue: TBC
+Venue: Campus de Vairão

+*The meeting is open to Governing Board delegates, GBIF committee members and invited observers*

 **Executive Committee meeting 2**
 Time: 17:00-18:00
-Venue: TBC
+Venue: Campus de Vairão

 *The meeting is open to members of the GBIF Executive Committee*

-*The meeting is open to Governing Board delegates, GBIF committee members and invited observers*

 ### Friday, 4 October 2024
 **Excursion**
 Time: TBC
 Venue: TBC

-*The excursion is open to Governing Board delegates, GBIF committee members and invited observers*
+*More information will be made available shortly.
+The excursion is open to Governing Board delegates, GBIF committee members and invited observers*